 One question we often get asked by our customers is ‘What is the difference between fire suppression systems and sprinkler systems.”
 It’s an important question to answer, as there are some fundamental differences between a fire suppressant and a standard sprinkler system – particularly, how these can affect the flammable chemicals in your operations.

 In this post, we’ll be explaining the situations that would benefit from a fire suppression system and why a blanket approach to fire protection is never a good idea.
-But first, let’s have a look at chemical fires and how they can create harm.
+But first, let’s have a look at battery fires and chemical fires – and how they can create a risk that requires dedicated fire protection systems.

 Due to the hazardous nature of chemicals in the workplace, fires involving dangerous goods or hazardous substances can do more than threaten safety through the blaze.